Mayank-Sharma17/dome/README.md

 # dome

-**dome** is a web application that serves as a task manager.
-This app features two distinct lists: one for tasks scheduled for the current day and another for tasks that recur daily.
-However, it's important to note that this application is limited in its functionality.
-Users can create tasks and view them but do not have the capability to modify or remove tasks.
-This limitation arises because the app does not utilize a database for storing task data.

-> **Note :** More features will be added soon.
+**Dome** has undergone significant improvements to become a user-friendly task manager web application with added security measures.
+Now equipped with a database, users can easily create, modify, view, and remove tasks.
+The application ensures secure storage of user data, employing bcrypt.js for password hashing and implementing JSON Web Token (JWT) for enhanced authentication during signup and login.

 ## Teach Stack :

 - **Node.js :** Runtime for server-side JavaScript.
 - **Express.js :** Backend framework for routing and logic.
 - **EJS :** Templating engine for dynamic HTML.
-- **CSS and Bootstrap :** Styling for user interface.
+- **Bootstrap and css :** Styling for user interface.
+- **MongoDB :** A NoSQL database.

 ## Screenshots